 What is the Project About?

-Currently, there are 118 social safety net programmes; implemented by 25 line ministries, with a budget of Tk.
-540 billion (FY 2017-18), accounting for 13.54% of the Government budget, and 2.44% of GDP.
+Currently, there are 119 social safety net programmes; implemented by 25 line ministries, with a budget of Tk.
+107,614 Crore Taka (FY 2021-22), accounting for 17.83% of the Government budget, and 3.11% of GDP.
 Against this backdrop, the Government of Bangladesh embarked upon the formulation of a comprehensive National Social Security Strategy (NSSS), to coordinate and consolidate the existing safety net programmes to achieve better efficiency and results.
 The long term vision of the National Social Security Strategy (NSSS) is: “Build an inclusive Social Security System for all deserving Bangladeshis that effectively tackles and prevents poverty and inequality and contributes to broader human development, employment and economic growth.”

 The core strategy of the programme is to consolidate the extreme poor who undergo risks of the life cycle, with programmes for children, working age people, youth, vulnerable women – the elderly, and persons with disabilities, transvestites, people with HIVAIDS and the urban poor.